 Craig Strenger is the National Director of Field Operations for the National Brain Tumor Society.
 In this executive role, Mr. Strenger is responsible for strategic field planning, Strategic corporate partnerships as well as national event fundraising, event structure development, budget creation, and training for volunteer management and sponsorship solicitation.
 He manages and leads a team of extremely talented regional directors that build and manage impactful events and community fundraisers.
 He has previously held executive positions at Penster Consulting, Cystic Fibrosis Foundation, American Diabetes Association and the Muscular Dystrophy Association.

-Kristina Knight serves as the Director of Research Program Strategy and Community Relations.
+Kristina Knight serves as the Director, Research and Program Partnerships.
 She oversees the vital work of our pediatric brain tumor research Initiative, supporting the LLC President.
 She also is part of our industry engagement team and organizes the annual NBTS Scientific Summit, among other responsibilities.
 Previously she worked overseeing the Marketing Communications department for seven years.
 Prior to working in the brain tumor community, Kris spent many years in branding and business development for small to mid-size businesses, working with non-profit, higher education, biotech, and technology clients.
 Kris has specialized in client services and project management, as well as working in-house to run marketing efforts.

 Michael Nathanson is the Chair of the National Brain Tumor Society Board of Directors.
 He is also the Chief Executive Officer, President, and Chairman of The Colony Group, a leading independent wealth management company.
 He has been on the National Brain Tumor Society’s Board of Directors since 2011.
 He has been named eight times by Barron’s as one of the top 100 independent financial advisors in the nation.
 Mr. Nathanson has been living with a brain tumor since 2000.